btrask/stronglink/README.md

 Your searches never leave your machine.
 It can index private files without exposing them to a third party.

 A major challenge of the design is being able to sync a large index quickly between repositories.
-After a lot of blood, sweat and [tears](https://github.com/btrask/lsmdb/), we have some solid sync performance, but there's still room for improvement.
+After a lot of blood, sweat and [tears](https://github.com/btrask/lsmdb/), we at least have the understanding needed to make syncing relatively efficient.

 **How does it compare to other content addressing systems?**
 StrongLink follows my [Principles of Content Addressing](https://bentrask.com/notes/content-addressing.html).
 It focuses on providing content addresses as regular links you can use between your files.